northamericanbancard/web-api-base-sdk-php/README.md

 If you are accessing api endpoints that are secured via JWT, then ensure you obtain the proper JWT for your project.

+*_NOTE_*: Regardless if you are using AWS as your client, you will still have the ability to utilize the `x-api-key` header to supply an API key, if you wish.

 ### Installing

 #### Composer